PKuravskyi/PetJavaScriptPlaywright/README.md

-Pet JavaScript project for practicing testing with Playwright
+Pet repository for practicing testing with JavaScript and Playwright